puppylinux-woof-CE/woof-CE/README.md

 ```
 .whd.directoryname
 ```
-5. Pack all the modified/added files as a `.zip` archive.
+5. Pack all the modified/added files as a `.tar.gz` or `.tar.xz` or `.tar.bz2` archive.
-6. Upload the `.zip` file somewhere on internet.
+6. Upload the created archive file somewhere on internet.
 You may even upload the file as a **Release** in your woof-CE remote repo!

 The URL for the uploaded file could be gotten and added as `DOCS_URL=URL` in `_00build.conf`.